lwouis/alt-tab-macos/docs/Contributing.md

 * `Alt-tab-macos.entitlements` and Info.plist which are static files describing some app config for XCode
 * `PodFile` and `PodFile.lock` describe dependencies on open-source libraries (e.g. [Sparkle](https://github.com/sparkle-project/Sparkle))
 * Some `.xcconfig` files in `config/` which contain XCode settings that people typically change using XCode UI, but that I want to be version controlled

-We use the command line to build the project, not XCode GUI.
-See how to build in the [README.md](../README.md).

 The project directory is organized in the following way: